This is the 122nd

 Thirugnanasambandar has sung hymns in praise of Lord Shiva of this temple, the

-original temple might have existed before the 7th Century and believed that
+original temple might have existed before the 7th century and believed that

-The Inscription Varaguna
+The inscription Varaguna

 Pandya at Tiruchirappalli Thayumanavar temple records the donations made to